DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 ### Order Fees

 DeepBook protocol requires DEEP coins as a fees for order placement, the fees calculated based on order price and size.
-The Wrapper handles these fees in two ways:
+The Deepbook Wrapper handles these fees in two ways:

 1. **If user has enough DEEP to cover the order fees**: No additional fees are charged.
 DEEP coins are provided from the user's wallet balance.